GSS-Cogs/dd-cms/docs/architecture.md

 Creation, editing, drafting and reviewing of the reports, dashboards and underlying data should be done using the same web interface that is used to manage and disseminate these artifacts, using a content management system.

-To support this, we have taken an existing open source content management system, Plone/Volto, as a way to quickly prototype and demo these capabilities.
+To support this, we are basing some prototypes and demos on top of an existing open source content management system, Plone/Volto, and more specifically the [great work](https://github.com/eea) that has been done for the European Environment agency on data driven content.
 We are concentrating on developing add-on components highlighted below as open source, re-usable packages that themselves make full use of other open source packages.

 ![components](http://www.plantuml.com/plantuml/proxy?cache=no&src=https://raw.github.com/GSS-Cogs/dd-cms/main/docs/components.puml)